nadrane/blog/content/_posts/optimizing-elasticsearch-score.md

 ---
-title: "Optimizing Elasticsearch Score: How to Rank and Differentiate Similar Records"
+title: 'Optimizing Elasticsearch Score: How to Rank and Differentiate Similar Records'
 date: 2017-10-11
-categories:
-  - [Elasticsearch]
+categories: [Elasticsearch]
 ---

 A client approached me with a puzzling problem: